Aliceglory/Aliceglory/README.md

 - 👀 I’m interested in front end development
 - 🌱 I’m currently learning responsive web design
 - 💞️ I’m looking to collaborate on front end development
-- 📫 How to reach me is through email- toluwalasesalako@gmail.com
+- 📫 You can reach me through email- toluwalasesalako@gmail.com

 <!---
 Aliceglory/Aliceglory is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.